5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 Some highly-rated activities you can book:

-On day one, explore the charming maze of narrow streets of the old town – Bari Vecchia, where you can immerse yourself in the traditional side of Bari.
+Explore the charming maze of narrow streets of the old town – Bari Vecchia, where you can immerse yourself in the traditional side of Bari.

 When it comes to food, Bari Vecchia’s alleys are lined with an abundance of Apulian restaurants, bakeries, and cafes, so you’re in for a treat.